 In 1870, under the supervision of the court building director Georg Dollmann, a wing with a single axis was added (building phase 2).
 While this extension was still being completed, the original plans for the building were substantially revised.

 From spring 1871 a second wing was built to match the first extension, with a bedroom forming the connection between the two wings (building phase 3).
-A wooden staircase on the west side provided access to the u-shaped complex built around an open courtyard, and the Royal Lodge thus became superfluous; the initial retention of this building indicates the king's emotional attachment to it.
+A wooden staircase on the west side provided access to the u-shaped complex built around an open courtyard.

-The Royal Lodge (= former forester's house;
+(= former forester's

-building phase 1) with the u-shaped
+building phase 1)

 extension of